Vernet-les-Bains

-Vernet-les-Bains (/fr/; Vernet) is a commune in the Pyrénées-Orientales department in southern France.
+Vernet-les-Bains (/fr/; 'Vernet-the-Baths'; Vernet) is a commune in the Pyrénées-Orientales department in southern France.

 The Catalan word for an alder tree is "vern".
 "Vernet" is derived from "verneda", a Catalan word meaning a group of alder trees.
-"Vernet" officially became "Vernet-les-Bains" in 1953.
+Vernet officially became Vernet-les-Bains in 1953.

 It is a centre for visitors and holidaymakers.
-The village has a sunny climate (with, on average, 300 days of sunshine each year) and is set in a sheltered valley in the foothills of the Canigó mountain - which rises to a height of 2,785 metres (over 9,000 feet).
+The village has a sunny climate (with, on average, 300 days of sunshine each year) and is set in a sheltered valley in the foothills of the Canigó mountain which rises to a height of 2,785 metres (over 9,000 feet).
 Vernet-les-Bains is also known for its hot water springs.
 There is a professional spa/therapy centre in the village.

 Geography

 Localisation

 Vernet-les-Bains is located in the canton of Le Canigou and in the arrondissement of Prades.